 However, a report by the BC government showed that Alberta is one of the top 4 best-paid provinces to work as a teacher.
 Here salaries range from the lowest $61,489 to up to $99,119 a year.

 Do you want to immigrate to Canada?
 Immigration requirements can be difficult to sort out.
 Which is where we come in.

 Avoid delays and unnecessary paperwork.
-Sign up with us today to get the latest immigration news.
+Sign up with us today to get the best immigration consulting.